The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

-where $\Lambda$ is a generic IR momentum scale, which can be the particle mass, the virtuality, the Debye screening length and so on.
+where $\Lambda$ is a generic IR momentum scale, usually associated with the particle mass, but might also be the virtuality, the Debye screening length and so on.
 We note that we wrote \eqref{vlasov} in an unusual way for, other than the generic virtual scale, usually the Vlasov term is on the right-hand side. $F^\mu$ is the four-force.

 This way of writing,however, is physically justified as we will show.
 The Vlasov term is of the same order of magnitude in the Coupling constant as the Boltzmann term, and is thought to dominate for long-range correlations where, due to Bose-enhancement, the occupation numbers of bosons are high requiring a semi-classical field.
 It is thought that instabilities due to thermal fluctuations and Debye screening make this term obsolete but, for ``small'' but highly correlated systems, there is no justification for this.